abhisheks008/DL-Simplified/Online Shoppers Intention Prediction/README.md

 - **Dataset Name**: Online Shoppers Purchasing Intention Dataset
 - **Dataset Source**: Kaggle
 - **Dataset Link**: https://www.kaggle.com/datasets/henrysue/online-shoppers-intention
-- **Brief Dataset Description**: Session-level e-commerce data with 12,330 browsing records and 18 features.
-It includes user interaction metrics, traffic source attributes, and a binary purchase label.
+- **Brief Dataset Description**: 12,330 real e-commerce session records with 17 features and a binary purchase target.
+The dataset includes page interactions, engagement metrics, traffic source, and visitor behavior signals.

 ---

 ## 🧾 Description
-This project solves the business problem of predicting e-commerce purchase intent using deep learning.
-The dataset contains session behavior signals from an online shopping website, and the pipeline uses neural network models to learn patterns from both tabular and sequential representations.
-The implementation includes data cleaning, feature encoding, model training, evaluation, and dashboard-ready visualizations.
+This project is a full end-to-end machine learning application for purchase intent prediction.
+It includes a production-ready Flask frontend, a prediction interface, real-time model inference, and an analytics dashboard for business reporting.

-The deep learning approach compares multiple architectures to determine which model best identifies purchase behavior.
-A dashboard is included for analytics and visual interpretation of model performance.
+The application uses a trained deep neural network model to transform session data into a business-friendly score and a prediction narrative.
+It is built to support enterprise-style monitoring, validation, and decision-making.

 ---